News

 More than nine in ten companies (91 per cent) for example, have risk assessments in place for manual handling and 80 per cent on chemicals and substances.
 However, significantly fewer companies have assessments in place for wellbeing (60 per cent) and stress (48 per cent).

-The survey, which went to 250 senior decision makers and 200 shopfloor workers, also found that although more than three quarters (78 per cent) training on dealing with chemicals and substances, this falls to just over half of companies (54 per cent) providing training on stress.
+The survey, which went to 250 senior decision makers and 200 shopfloor workers, also found that found that although more than three quarters (78 per cent) provide training on dealing with chemicals and substances, this falls to just over half (54 per cent) when it comes to stress.

 "While fatalities remain an important indicator, an over-reliance on them can risk masking wider issues," says Make UK.
 Photograph: iStock